-Wearing tick repellent clothing, tucking long pants into socks, having long sleeves, using insect repellent, and staying to the center of paths, is the best way for people to prevent tick bites when they venture outdoors.
+It’s true: Wearing tick repellent clothing, tucking long pants into socks, wearing long sleeves, using insect repellent, and staying to the center of paths, are the most effective ways for people to prevent tick bites when they venture outdoors.

-The top-performing products in tests contained one of these three active ingredients: 30% DEET, oil of lemon eucalyptus, or 20% picaridin.
-And all are safe, even for pregnant women, when used as directed.
+When tested, the highest performing products contained one of these three active ingredients: 15%-30% DEET, oil of lemon eucalyptus (OLE), or 10-20% picaridin.
+All three ingredients are safe for adults, including pregnant women, when used as directed.
 Avoid repellents with more than 30% DEET.
 Do not use insect repellents at all on babies younger than 2 months.
-Do not use products containing oil of lemon eucalyptus orpara-menthane-diol on children under 3 years old.
+Do not use products containing oil of lemon eucalyptus (OLE) on children under 3 years old.